 Our Vision, Values and Aims have been recently updated by our Clan Committee.
-Our pupils worked together to ensure our VVA was child-friendly and, in consultation with our committee members, parents and staff, a Primary 7 pupil created a visual representation of our VVA so that it is accessible to all.
-Our new VVA banners and posters are hung proudly in every classroom, our ELCC and our front foyer for all to see.
+Our pupils worked together to ensure our VVA was child-friendly and, in consultation with our committee members, parents and staff, pupils created a visual representation of our VVA so that it is accessible to all.
+Our VVA banners and posters are hung proudly in every classroom, our ELCC and our front foyer for all to see.
 We continue to work hard to embed our VVA throughout the school and ELC.